Welcome to Cedar Rapids Animal Care & Control

 Interested in volunteering?
 Check out our Volunteer Page for more information!

-- Effective January 6, 2021, Animal Care and Control will begin to accept the owner surrender of animals.
+- Effective January 6, 2021, Animal Care and Control began accepting the owner surrender of animals.
 Owners will have to call 319-286-5993 to set an appointment or ask any questions about the surrender process.
 A $50.00 surrender fee per animal will apply.
 Surrenders will be approved based on the availability of shelter resources.
 Owners will be required to wear a mask and have their temperature checked with a no-touch thermometer.
 Animal Care and Control is also asking that owner fill out and sign the surrender form and the dog/cat profile located at http://www.cedar-rapids.org/local_government/departments_a_-_f/animal_control/animal_surrenders.php prior to arrival to minimize the time at the shelter and contact with staff to help mitigate COVID-19.
 Animal Care and control is an open admission shelter, and will do what we can to find the animal a new home, but cannot gurantee the adoption of any animal surrendered, and humane euthanasia is a possibility.
 All animals will be evaluated for their suitability for adoption based on their medical condition and temperament.
 Please exhaust all other avenues to re-home your pet before surrendering the Animal Care and Control.

 About Cedar Rapids Animal Care & Control